 Reiter's research agenda is centered on understanding the effectiveness of policies that reduce violence.
 These include policies that aim to secure peace where violence is already occurring, as well as those intended to deter or prevent future violence.

-Reiter's book manuscript project, Fighting Over Peace: Spoilers, Peace Agreements, and the Strategic Use of Violence, seeks to explain why some civil war peace agreements are implemented rather peacefully while others come under attack from a variety of violent actors.
-Furthermore, it asks why these attempts at "spoiling" peace prove successful following some agreements and not others.
-In examining the conditions under which spoilers arise, and their ultimate impact on peace processes, he uses an original dataset of spoiling following 241 civil war peace agreements in the post-Cold War era.
+Reiter's forthcoming book Fighting Over Peace: Spoilers, Peace Agreements, and the Strategic Use of Violence (Palgrave Macmillan, 2016), explains why some civil war peace agreements are implemented rather peacefully while others come under attack from a variety of violent actors.
+Furthermore, it shows why these attempts at "spoiling" peace prove successful following some agreements and not others.
+In examining the conditions under which spoilers arise, and their ultimate impact on peace processes, he uses an original dataset of spoiling following over 3000 civil war peace agreements in the post-Cold War era.